Nirav Modi seeks permission to appeal extradition in UK top court | Law-Order

 - United Kingdom

-Fugitive diamond merchant Nirav Modi has filed an application in the High Court in London, seeking permission to appeal against his extradition order in the Supreme Court.
+Nirav Modi, wanted in India to stand trial on fraud and money laundering charges, has filed an application in the High Court in London seeking permission to appeal against his extradition order in the UK Supreme Court.

 Nirav, who remains behind bars at Wandsworth Prison in London, had two weeks to file an application seeking an appeal on the grounds of a point of law of general public importance, which according to experts is a high threshold that is not met very often.

-It is unknown if and when extradition may take place as Nirav Modi still has legal challenges open to him, UK Home Office sources said.
+It is unknown if and when the extradition may take place as Nirav still has legal challenges open to him, UK Home Office sources said.

-The Crown Prosecution Service (CPS), acting on behalf of the Indian authorities, is now expected to respond to the latest application, following which a High Court judge is to give a ruling on paper – without a full hearing.
+The Crown Prosecution Service (CPS), acting on behalf of the Indian authorities, have until December 5 to respond to the latest application following which the High Court will make a decision on whether to grant permission "on the papers" – or without a full hearing.

-The entire process may eventually fall into the New Year, given the Christmas holiday period next month.
+"If they refuse to certify a question and leave to appeal then that is the end of the road.
+If they certify a question but refuse leave, then he applies to the Supreme Court directly for permission," the CPS said.

+The entire process is expected to take several weeks and is unlikely to have an outcome by the end of this year.

-''On the basis of the assurances that the GoI has given, we accept that there will be suitable medical provision and an appropriate plan in place for the management and medical care of Mr Modi, which will be provided in the knowledge that he is a suicide risk (i.e. a person who, in the absence of preventative measures, may or will attempt suicide and will or may succeed),'' the judgment read.
+"On the basis of the assurances that the GoI has given, we accept that there will be suitable medical provision and an appropriate plan in place for the management and medical care of Mr Modi, which will be provided in the knowledge that he is a suicide risk (i.e. a person who, in the absence of preventative measures, may or will attempt suicide and will or may succeed)," the judgment reads.

 The threshold for an ECHR appeal is also extremely high because he would also have to demonstrate that his arguments on those grounds before the UK courts have been previously rejected.